gravito-framework/gravito/docs/en/guide/photon-core.md

 bun add @gravito/photon
 ```

-> Usually you do not install it directly. `gravito-core` ships with Photon built in.
+> Usually you do not install it directly. `@gravito/core` ships with Photon built in.

 ## Basic Routing